Skip to main content

 • Volume Filter

-• Hides very small trade activity below the selected threshold
+• Hides executed trades below the selected volume threshold

 • Period